CStanKonrad/long_llama/README.md

 </div>

-Starting with v1.1 models we have decided to use [EleutherAI](https://github.com/EleutherAI) implementation of [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) wit a slight modification, that adds `<bos>` token at beginning of input sequence.
+Starting with v1.1 models we have decided to use [EleutherAI](https://github.com/EleutherAI) implementation of [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) with a slight modification, that adds `<bos>` token at beginning of input sequence.
 The results are provided in the table below.

 <div align="center">